More than half of foods aimed at kids are unhealthy: research

-by Jane Martin, Executive Manager, Obesity Policy Coalition
+by Jane Martin, Executive Manager of the Obesity Policy Coalition (OPC) and Alcohol and Obesity Policy at Cancer Council Victoria

 Childhood obesity continues to be a major issue in Australia, with 27 per cent of our children now overweight or obese[i].
 So why are we still allowing food manufacturers to directly target children with promotions on unhealthy food?